 The Community Services Department is responsible for administering the housing program with grant funding from the State Housing Initiatives Partnership (SHIP) program, when funds are available, HUD's Community Development Block Grant (CDBG) Program and the Neighborhood Stabilization Programs (NSP1 and NSP3).
 The Department also administers community development and public service projects with the federal CDBG funding.
 We research, write and administer grant funding for other federal, state and privately funded programs in coordination with the appropriate city departments.
 Community Services also works as a liaison between the federal or state agency and the city department, assuring that all federal and state regulations are followed during implementation of the grant-funded program.
 Finally, the Department provides information on social agency assistance available for low-income households.

 Community Services administers a state funded housing repair/rehab program (SHIP) when funds are available.
-Because SHIP funds are limited (see below), the city will be utilizing Community Development Block Grant (CDBG) along with the SHIP program income, if any, in order to assist households on the current Repair/Rehab waiting list.
+Because SHIP funds are limited (see below), the city will be utilizing Community Development Block Grant (CDBG) along with the SHIP allocations and program income, if any, in order to assist households on the current Repair/Rehab waiting list.

 The Community Development Block Grant (CDBG) program provides communities with resources to address a wide range of unique community development needs.
 The CDBG program provides annual grants on a formula basis to state and local governments.